 Hot Deal: 50% off entire store

 The annual Macy’s Thanksgiving Day Parade isn’t the only reason Macy’s is synonymous with holiday shopping.
-The famed department store offers deep Black Friday discounts on virtually everything in the store, from high-end beauty products, to budget-friendly clothes.
+The famed department store offers deep Black Friday discounts on virtually everything in the store, from high-end beauty products to budget-friendly clothes.
 Staff members, most of which stick to specific departments, are experts in their respective fields.
-And this year, Macy’s is giving away more than $1 million in merchandise, trips, and personal makeovers to in-store shoppers through its Walk In and Win promotion.
-Just download the Macy’s app to play.

 Once the go-to retailer for affordable, fashionable clothing, JCPenney has lost some of its luster since the early 2000s.
-But with more than 1,000 stores in 49 states, Penney is still a top destination for clothing bargains.
+But with more than 1,000 stores in 49 states, it’s still a top destination for clothing bargains.

 Includes laundry equipment, refrigerators and freezers, cooking equipment, dishwashing equipment, home mechanicals, and similar items